lee212/ec2-provisioning-with-ansible/docs/source/index.rst

 ..
-EC2 for BDS documentation master file, created by sphinx-quickstart on Fri Sep 16 00:52:49 2016.
+EC2 for ABDS documentation master file, created by sphinx-quickstart on Fri Sep 16 00:52:49 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.